House of Protection: Performances

 House of Protection played their first live shows at The Echo in Los Angeles on October 4, 2024, and at Underworld in London on October 15, 2024.
 In January 2025, they went on tour in Australia in support of Bad Omens.
-Starting on April 1, 2025, the duo will support Poppy on the US leg of her They're All Around Us tour.
-In the summer of 2025, they will be playing at festivals including Rock for People in the Czech Republic, Download Festival in the UK, and Reading and Leeds Festival in England.
+From April 1, 2025, the duo supported Poppy on the US leg of her They're All Around Us tour.
+In the summer of 2025, they played at festivals including Rock for People in the Czech Republic, Download Festival in the UK, and Reading and Leeds Festival in England.
 House of Protection and Wage War will be supporting Architects on their 2025 European tour, beginning in Paris on September 29, 2025.